 - Virtual Network Functions (VNFs)

-VNFs require high performance systems that can be accessed on demand in a standardised way, with assurances that they will have access to the necessary resources and performance guarantees when needed.
-MOSK provides extensive support for VNF workload enabling easy access to functionality such as Intel EPA (NUMA, CPU pinning, Huge Pages) as well as the consumption of specialised networking interfaces cards to support SR-IOV and DPDK.
-The centralised management model of MOSK and Mirantis Container Cloud also enables the easy management of multiple MOSK deployments with full lifecycle management.
+VNFs require high performance systems that can be accessed on demand in a standardized way, with assurances that they will have access to the necessary resources and performance guarantees when needed.
+MOSK provides extensive support for VNF workload enabling easy access to functionality such as Intel EPA (NUMA, CPU pinning, Huge Pages) as well as the consumption of specialized networking interfaces cards to support SR-IOV and DPDK.
+The centralized management model of MOSK and Mirantis Container Cloud also enables the easy management of multiple MOSK deployments with full lifecycle management.

 - Legacy workload migration